otterstedt/starlink.otternet.ca/README.md

     * Other Outages: 3 minutes

 #### Observations
 It seems the dish reset some "knowledge" after reboot.
-Obstructions went up after restart at a slightly higher altitude of the Dishy.
+Obstructions went up after restart even though a slightly higher altitude of the Dishy.
+The obstructions image from the Dishy statistics shows a bit less red obstructions than before.

 ## [Network](./network)
 - Virgin ADSL 5/1 Mbps